-Lief and Lee remained on stage… and were joined by Mike Cobb and Kat Kalashian, for the next panel discussion, on Latin America.
-Lee, Mike, Kat, and Lief then introduced attendees to the pluses (accessibility, affordability, great weather, and lack of regulation) and the minuses (unreliable or nonexistent infrastructure, the mañanamentality, and lack of regulation) of the region where they each, for different reasons, have, for decades, been focusing their time and attention.
+Lief and Lee remained on stage… and were joined by Kat Kalashian, Rachel Jensen, and Wendy Howarter, for the next panel discussion, on Latin America.
+Lee, Kat, Rachel, Wendy, and Lief then introduced attendees to the pluses (accessibility, affordability, great weather, and lack of regulation) and the minuses (unreliable or nonexistent infrastructure, the mañana mentality, and lack of regulation) of the region where they each, for different reasons, have, for decades, been focusing their time and attention.

-Next up, our Europe-experts: Lucy Culpepper, Luis da Silva, and Lief Simon.
-Advantages of Europe, according to Lucy, Luis, and Lief?
+Next up, our Europe-experts: Kat Kalashian, Joel Nagel, Mike Herndon, João Gil Figueira, and Lief Simon.
+Advantages of Europe, according to this group?
 Developed infrastructure, culture, overall quality of life, and health care.

 Disadvantages of Europe?
-We had trouble identifying any.
-Language could be a challenge, as, living almost anywhere in Europe, you’d have to learn another one.
+The flights from North America are long.
+Language could also be a challenge, as, living almost anywhere in Europe, you’d have to learn another one.
 Exceptions include Algarve, Portugal, where the large and established British population means English is common, and Paris, for example, where it’s possible to get by with English alone (though we don’t recommend it).

 In the past, we’ve highlighted the cost of living as a downside to Europe.
-Today, though, the roaring greenback and depressed local markets mean that some of the most appealing corners of the Old World are more affordable than they’ve been in a long time.
+Today, though, a strong Greenback and depressed local markets mean that some of the most appealing corners of the Old World are more affordable than they’ve been in a long time.
 It’s possible right now to embrace retirement in France, Italy, Spain, Portugal, Malta, and beyond, even if your retirement budget is modest.
 Our Europe experts are walking through the details and running the numbers for all in the room.

 Pluses of Asia, according to our Asia experts?
 In this case, there’s one great big serious plus: the cost of living.
-As Rick and Andrew put it, “Everywhere in Asia where you’d want to retire is cheaper than the cheapest options anywhere else in the world.”
+As they put it, “Everywhere in Asia where you’d want to retire is cheaper than the cheapest options anywhere else in the world.”